jastack/meadium/README.md

 ## Project Design

-Meadium was built from scratch in two weeks.
+Meadium was built from a rails base in two weeks.

 To help structure the project and give an implementation timeline during the development process I put together a project [proposal] and a [database schema].